 Given the uncertainty of where the contract will finally settle, the basis can fluctuate significantly and a trader needs to be aware of where it is currently trading at.
 To avoid unnecessary liquidations with a fluctuating basis, BitMEX employs a method called Fair Price Marking to ensure the futures market is marked fairly.

-ETC7D is the 7-day futures contract for Ethereum Classic (ETC).
-Traders can speculate on the price of Ethereum Classic at the Settlement Date, which occurs every 7 days on Friday at 12:00 UTC time.
-The Initial and Maintenance Margin is 10% and 5% respectively, meaning a trader can trade up to 10x leverage and liquidation will occur if the trader’s margin level drops below 5%.
+BCHZ20 is a futures contract for Bitcoin Cash (BCH).
+Traders can speculate on the price of Bitcoin Cash at the Settlement Date.
+The Initial and Maintenance Margin is 5% and 25% respectively, meaning a trader can trade up to 20x leverage and liquidation will occur if the trader’s margin level drops below 2.5%.
 The Settlement Procedure occurs over a 30-minute TWAP prior to expiry.

 The specific Contract Calculations are as follows:

 |XBT Contract Value||Multiplier * Futures Price * 1 BCH|

 |PnL Calculation||# Contracts * Multiplier * (Exit Price - Entry Price)|